MinaStormcloud/Portfolio/README.md

+# Portfolio
+This is a template for a personalized portfolio, and users can add their own information to each section.
+Please note that all links need to be updated as well.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).